hashicorp/learn-terraform-aws-dynamodb-scale/README.md

 - GSIs can be created after the table, and have their own primary key and read & write capacities.
 - Like LSIs, attributes used as keys for GSIs must be enumerated in the table definition.
-- You can target autoscaling policies to GSIs as well, and AWS recommends doing so if you use autoscaling on the table itself.
+- AWS recommends autoscaling any GSIs whenever you use autoscaling on the table itself.
 - Refer to the [AWS Documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html) for more info.

 ### Configure global tables

-Global tables replicate your DynamoDB table across regions.
+Global tables replicate your DynamoDB table across supported regions.
 Streaming must be enabled to use global tables, and your table must either be in the "PAY_PER_REQUEST" billing mode, or have autoscaling configured.

 Configure global tables in terraform with `replicas` blocks.